duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

 };
 ```

-This plugin has a very simple call to `Spice.render()`, but it slightly differs from other plugin because it not only defines `template_normal`, the default template to be used, but it also defines `template_small` which is the template to be used when this plugin is shown in a stacked state i.e., it is shown below another zero click result, but the content is minimal, preferably a single line of text.
+This instant answer has a very simple call to `Spice.render()`, but it slightly differs from other instant answer because it not only defines `template_normal`, the default template to be used, but it also defines `template_small` which is the template to be used when this instant answer is shown in a stacked state i.e., it is shown below another zero click result, but the content is minimal, preferably a single line of text.

 Before looking at the implementation of the Handlebars helper functions lets first take a look at the Movie Spice's Handlebars template to see how the helper functions are used: